kiddieverts/atoms/README.md

 ### Phase 3

 Phase 3 depends on each collection.
 The first collection will have a competition where you can submit your composition.
 One composition will be selected as winner, rendered as sheet music and performed by a pianist.
 That 1/1 performance will be airdropped to the winner.

+## Wen Whitelist ?

+TBA

+## How can I contribute

+There will be tests on Rinkeby test network and we will user testing via video calls to make sure we are on the right track.
+How to get in touch?
+TBA